Demon in the Variant: Statistical Analysis of DNNs for Robust Backdoor Contamination Detection: Introduction

-\item \textit{New understanding of backdoor attacks}.
-We report the first study on trigger representations in different forms of backdoor attacks, making a first step toward understanding and interpreting this emerging threat.
-Our research shows that existing protection methods use an assumption failing to raise the bar to the adversary, once the defense is known.
-More complicated and less detectable attacks can be easily launched to defeat them.
-Up to our knowledge, this has never been done before.
-Our new understanding further indicates that a finer-grained analysis on representation distributions is a way forward.
+$\bullet$\textit{ New understanding}.
+We report the first systematic study on trigger representations in different forms of backdoor attacks, making the first step toward understanding and interpreting this emerging threat.
+Our research shows that some existing protection methods\ignore{ use an assumption failing} fail to raise the bar to the adversary, once the defense is known.
+A simple but powerful attack, TaCT, can be launched to bypass them.

-\item \textit{New defense against the backdoor threat}.
-Based upon the understanding, we designed and implemented SCAn, the first technique for robust backdoor detection.
-Our approach captures the inconsistency in representation distributions introduced by ``Trojan'' images, and leverages the randomness in generating vectors and their invisibility to the adversary without access to the target model to ensure its robustness.
-Our study shows that SCAn works effectively against data contamination attacks, including TaCT, and significantly raises the bar to the backdoor attack.
+$\bullet$\textit{ New defense}.
+Based upon the understanding, we designed and implemented a new technique that utilizes global information to detect the inconsistency in representations of each class introduced by ``Trojan'' images, and leverages the randomness in representations\ignore{ and their oblivious to the adversary} to enhance its robustness.
+Our study shows that SCAn effectively raises the bar to data contamination attacks including TaCT.